VictorSquidWei/MINDSIGHT-AI/README.md

 # MINDSIGHT-AI
 Artificial Intelligence based model designed to assist in the early detection of mental disorders among college students

-The Repo contains the technical report as well as our sales pitch
+The Repo contains the technical report as well as our pitch PPT

 Demo Video: